Dgamble90/-azure-network-protocols/README.md

 5. Observe RDP Traffic, Filter for RDP.
 We can do this by entering "tcp.port==3389" in WireShark.
 Traffic is now constantly flowing, showing a live stream of packets between one computer to another.
 Fascinating isnt it?

 In the [next tutorial](https://github.com/fnabeel/Network-File-Shares-and-Permissions),  we will go over settingup Network File Sharing and Permissions.
+I recommend not destroying your virtual machine you have created in this tutorial.
+It will come in handy next time !